lammps/lammps/doc/src/mdi_engine.rst

 If these commands are not sufficient to support what a driver which you write needs, additional commands can be defined by simply using a new command name not in this list.
-Code to support the new command needs to be added to the USER-MDI package within LAMMPS; see its src/USER-MDI/mdi_engine.cpp and fix_mdi_engine.cpp files.
+Code to support the new command needs to be added to the MDI package within LAMMPS; see its src/MDI/mdi_engine.cpp and fix_mdi_engine.cpp files.

 Restrictions
 """"""""""""

-This command is part of the USER-MDI package.
+This command is part of the MDI package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` doc page for more info.